Rivers of Light: Act I: Gifts of Light

 Before the show begins, four lotus floats gradually drift onto the Discovery River Lagoon while fireflies awaken and the shadows of the four Animal Spirit Guides can be seen moving through the trees.
 The fireflies function as a visual element throughout the show, seemingly illuminating barges and occasionally accenting visual elements projected on water screens.

 The show begins with the arrival of two teams of mystical storytellers on their respective lantern sailboats, playing a musical fanfare accompanied by the cries of animals.
-On the Asia side of the lagoon are Shaman Aditya (whose instrument is a horn) and Acolyte Ketu, representing the element of fire.
-On the Dinoland side of the lagoon are Shaman Aseema (whose instrument is a flute) and her Acolyte Ambu, representing the element of water.
-These characters are silent and communicate only through pantomime, dance, shadow puppetry, and music, leaving a narrator to explain what we are about to see.
-These performers were removed on September 29, 2018 as the result of budget cuts.
+On the Asia side of the lagoon are Shaman Aditya (whose instrument is a horn) and Acolyte Ketu.
+On the Dinoland USA side of the lagoon are Shaman Aseema (whose instrument is a flute) and her Acolyte Ambu.
+These characters are silent and communicate only through pantomime, dance, shadow puppetry, and music; leaving a narrator to explain what we are about to see.
+These performers were removed on September 29, 2018, as the result of budget cuts.

 Act II: Parade of the Animal Spirits

 As the narration ends, the storytellers introduce us to the four Animal Spirit guides, each representing one of the four elements.
-Taking the form of large sculpted lantern barges, they consist of a Tiger (representing Fire), an African Elephant and her calf (representing Earth), a Sea Turtle and its offspring (representing Water), and a Great Horned Owl with her owlets (representing Air).
-Moving across the lagoon and changing color to the music, the Animal Spirits begin to leave their lanterns one by one and take to the sky in an astral form, bringing the lotuses to life and heralding the arrival of the Temple Lotus.
+Taking the form of large sculpted lantern barges, they consist of a Bengal Tiger (representing Fire), an African Bush Elephant and her calf (representing Earth), a Sea Turtle and its child (representing Water), and a Great Horned Owl with her owlets (representing Air).
+Moving across the lagoon and changing colour to the music, the Animal Spirits begin to leave their lanterns one by one and take to the sky in an astral form, bringing the lotuses to life and heralding the arrival of the Temple Lotus.